Skip to main contentSkip to navigation

 Which Innogrit Controller Is in Your SSD?

 Innogrit ships three NVMe controller families.
 Two are DRAM-less (IG5216, IG5220), caching the Flash Translation Layer in host RAM via Host Memory Buffer.
 The IG5236 has dedicated DDR4 DRAM & 8 NAND channels.
-All three use quad-core or tri-core ARM Cortex-R5 processors on TSMC 12nm FinFET silicon.
+The IG5220 & IG5236 use tri-core & quad-core ARM Cortex-R5 processors on TSMC 12nm FinFET silicon; the older IG5216 uses a dual-core Cortex-R5 on a 28nm node.

 ControllerInterfaceDRAMCommon DrivesFailure SignaturePC-3000 Support

-IG5216 (Shasta+)NVMe Gen3 x4No (HMB)HP EX900 Plus, VisionTek DLX3FTL corruption, HMB loss after power cutInnoGrit Utility (Universal mode)
+IG5216 (Shasta+)NVMe Gen3 x4No (HMB)HP EX900 Plus, VisionTek DLX3FTL corruption, HMB loss after power cutNot supported (board repair only)

-IG5220 (RainierQX)NVMe Gen4 x4No (HMB)TeamGroup G50, ADATA Atom 50, VisionTek DLX4FTL corruption, HMB loss, silicon descriptorInnoGrit Utility (Techno Mode)
+IG5220 (RainierQX)NVMe Gen4 x4No (HMB)TeamGroup G50, ADATA Atom 50, VisionTek DLX4FTL corruption, HMB loss, silicon descriptorNot supported (board repair only)

 BOM roulette warning: some drives labeled with one controller ship with different silicon between production runs.
 The Netac NV7000 has been found with both IG5236 (early batches) & Phison E18 (later batches).
-The recovery engineer must physically inspect the PCB to identify the actual controller before selecting a PC-3000 profile.
+The recovery engineer must physically inspect the PCB to identify the actual controller before quoting a recovery path, since a Phison E18 drive is firmware-recoverable on PC-3000 SSD while an IG5236 drive is not.

 How Do Innogrit SSDs Fail?